paljsingh/community-discussion/HOWTO.md

 > yarn v1.22.x
 > docker-desktop 3.5+

 > About 10GB of free disk space.
+> Recommended 4 core, 8+ GB RAM for docker.

 Tested on OSX 11.5.2 with
 > python v3.9.2
 > node v15.11.0
 > yarn v1.22.5
-> docker-desktop 3.6.0
+> docker-desktop v3.5.2, v3.6.0

 For older versions of python (v3.7, v3.8), you may need to use an older version of pyspark (v2.4.8).